hafizk9990/decentralized-crypto-exchange/README.md

 Given that this DEX has been built for cryptocurrency trading, therefore, one can only trade digital cryptocurrencies on such an exchange, not the stocks.
 For the latter, we have stock exchanges as described above in detail.

+## The Project Timeline

+At first, I learnt the basics of the blockchain technology.
+I understood the theoretical as well as technical concepts of the 1st, 2nd and 3rd generation blockchains.
+I also developed a foundation for Solidity, MetaMask, Hardhat and Ethers.js.

+After meeting all the pre-requisites I started building the project.
+It took me **03 months (~ Mid April -- ~ Mid October)** to completely learn the pre-requisites and implement the project locally and deploy it to the Kovan test network.

 ## Part-01: Creating a New Cryptocurrency

 An exchange can only work if there are some currencies listed to be exchanged on it in the first place.
 That's why we created a smart contract to build an ERC-20 fungible token of our own.
 This token is essentially our own cryptocurrency that complies with the coding standards of the Ethereum blockchain.